AnyChart/docs.anychart.com/Basic_Charts_Types/Area_Chart.md

 ### Multi-series

-To compare two or more data sets you have to use multi-series area charts as it is shown in the sample below.
+To compare two or more data sets you should use multi-series area charts as it is shown in the sample below.

 Let's compare 2003 sales to 2004 sales: